• Skip to primary navigation

 • Olives - I love the combination of Pimiento Manzanilla olives and Black olives.
 I simply crush them with my fingertips to give them a rough "chop" of sorts.

 • Fresh thyme- I think thyme is such an underrated herb that needs more attention!
-It works wonders in this recipe.

 • Ground black pepper - This is an essential ingredient for well balanced dishes!
 A little bit of pepper goes a long way.